Bret Hart: WWF Champion (1992–1996)

 In a rematch from their SummerSlam 1992 encounter, Hart successfully defended his title against the now heel Davey Boy Smith at In Your House 5: Seasons Beatings.
 He lost to The Undertaker by disqualification at the 1996 Royal Rumble when Diesel interfered, ultimately retaining the WWF Championship, and defeated The Undertaker by disqualification in a rematch on the February 5 episode of Raw, again due to Diesel's interference.
 Hart retained his title once again against Diesel in a steel cage match at In Your House 6, and defeated Hunter Hearst Helmsley, who was undefeated on Raw, on the March 4 episode of the show.
 WWF Commissioner Rowdy Roddy Piper ruled that Hart would face Shawn Michaels, who had earned a WWF Championship match at WrestleMania XII by winning the Royal Rumble, in a 60-minute Iron Man match at the event.
 The wrestler with the most decisions during the 60 minutes would win the match and the WWF Championship.

 At WrestleMania, with less than a minute left on the clock and the score still 0–0, Michaels jumped from the middle rope; his legs were caught by Hart, and Hart locked in his Sharpshooter.
-However, Michaels did not submit in the last 30 seconds, so the match ended in a tie.
+Michaels did not submit in the last 30 seconds, so the match ended in a tie.
 WWF President Gorilla Monsoon ruled that the match would continue in sudden death overtime.
 Michaels hit a superkick to win the championship.
 Pro Wrestling Illustrated readers voted it the "Match of the Year"; in 2004, WWE fans voted the match as the greatest in the history of WrestleMania.
 After WrestleMania, Hart went on a European tour over the next two weeks, coming out victorious against Stone Cold Steve Austin and Hunter Hearst Helmsley.
 The tour ended on April 22, and after this he took his hiatus from television.
 His final televised appearance was an interview taped while on the European tour in which he described his passion for wrestling was diminished and stated that although there were offers from competing companies, he might be finished with wrestling.

 That fall, Hart would indeed receive competing offers of employment from both WWF and World Championship Wrestling (WCW).
 WCW presented a 3-year, $9M contract offer to Hart, while the World Wrestling Federation responded with an unprecedented 20-year contract.
 Finishing up his original WWF deal, Hart returned to action on a tour of South Africa on September 8, 1996, defeating Davey Boy Smith in Durban.
 On October 21, Hart elected to re-sign with the World Wrestling Federation.
 He was inducted into the Wrestling Observer Newsletter Hall of Fame Class of 1996.